John II Casimir Vasa: King of Poland

-In 1648 John Casimir was elected by the Polish Parliament to succeed his half-brother on the Polish throne.
+In 1648, John Casimir was elected by the Polish Parliament to succeed his half-brother on the Polish throne.
+A year later, John II Casimir married his brother's widow, Marie Louise Gonzaga (Maria Ludwika), who would prove to be a major support to the King.

 The reign of the last of the Vasas in the Polish–Lithuanian Commonwealth would be dominated by the Russo-Polish War (1654–67), followed by the war with Sweden ("The Deluge"), the scene for which had been set by the Commonwealth's two previous Vasa kings.
-Most of Poland was invaded by the Swedish army during The Deluge without much of a fight, due to the conspiratorial complicity of Polish and Lithuanian governors and nobility.
+Most of Poland was invaded by the Swedish army during The Deluge without much of a fight, due to the complicity of the Polish and Lithuanian governors and nobility.
 In the course of a few years, the Commonwealth rose to force the Swedes out of Poland, ending the short-lived intrusions and campaigns, however, at a high cost.
 Most of the cities and towns in the Commonwealth were sacked, plundered and some were burnt to the ground, mostly by the retreating enemy units.
-Although the reign of John Casimir is remembered to be one of the most disastrous and perhaps most unsuccessful in the history of Poland and the Polish-Lithuanian Commonwealth, he is often referred to as the "warrior king" that fought bravely to save his nation and his people.
+Although the reign of John II Casimir is remembered as one of the most disastrous and perhaps most unsuccessful in the history of Poland and the Polish-Lithuanian Commonwealth, he is often referred to as the "warrior king" who fought bravely to save his nation and his people.

-In 1660 John II Casimir was forced to renounce his claim to the Swedish throne and acknowledge Swedish sovereignty over Livonia and the city of Riga in modern-day Latvia.
+In 1660, John II Casimir was forced to renounce his claim to the Swedish throne and acknowledge Swedish sovereignty over Livonia and the city of Riga in modern-day Latvia.

-John Casimir had married his brother's widow, Marie Louise Gonzaga (Maria Ludwika), who was a major support to the King.
-Marie Louise suddenly died in 1667 and this may have caused the monarch's early political decline.